Pina-Cola/Pina-Cola/README.md

 I'm a PhD student in the field of event-based vision at Leibniz University Hannover.

-- 🎓 B.Sc. in Computer Science - TU Dortmund
+- 🎓 B.Sc. in Computer Science - TU Dortmund (Germany)
 - 🎓 M.Sc. in Computer Science - Umeå University (Sweden)

 ### Languages and Tools